shader-slang/slang/docs/proposals/006-artifact-container-format.md

 API support needs to allow

-* Interchangable use of static shader cache/slang compilation/combination of the two
+* Interchangeable use of static shader cache/slang compilation/combination of the two
   * Implies compilation needs to be initiated in some way that is compatible with shader cache keying
 * Ability to store compilations as they are produced